Impossible measurements revisited: The setup

 Consider the usual textbook notion of an ideal measurement of an observable: (i) the measurement outcomes are the eigenvalues of the self-adjoint operator corresponding to the observable; (ii) the probability of a specific outcome is given by the Born rule; (iii) the post-measurement state of the system is given by the projection postulate.

 Let us consider (i)-(iii) more carefully.
 Take some quantum system with Hilbert space $\mathcal{H}$.
-We denote the algebra of self-adjoint operators on $\mathcal{H}$ by $\mathfrak{A}$.
-A compact self-adjoint operator $O$ has a discrete spectrum of eigenvalues and may be written as $O=\sum_n \lambda_n E_n$, where $\lambda_n$ are the distinct eigenvalues and $E_n$ are the associated (not necessarily rank-1) projectors onto the corresponding eigenspaces, which resolve the identity.
+We denote the algebra of operators $\mathcal{H}$ by $\mathfrak{A}$.
+A compact self-adjoint operator $O$ has a discrete spectrum of eigenvalues and may be written as

+where $\lambda_n$ are the distinct eigenvalues and $E_n$ are the associated (not necessarily rank-1) projectors onto the corresponding eigenspaces, which resolve the identity, i.e.

-Following a measurement of $O$, yielding outcome $\lambda_n$ on an initial state $\rho$, the corresponding post-measurement density matrix, $\rho_n$, is given by the projection postulate: $ \rho\mapsto \rho_n = \frac{1}{p_n}E_n \rho E_n$, where $p_n =\text{tr}(\rho E_n)$ is the probability of observing $\lambda_n$.
-Conditioned on the outcome $\lambda_n$, $\rho_n$ is used to calculate probabilities of any subsequent measurement.
-Not conditioning on any particular outcome of the initial measurement one must consider the distribution over all possible post-measurement states, $\rho_n$, weighted by their respective probabilities $p_n$:
+Following a measurement of $O$, yielding outcome $\lambda_n$ on an initial state $\rho$, the corresponding post-measurement density matrix, $\rho_n$, is given by the projection postulate:

+where $p_n =\text{tr}(\rho E_n)$ is the probability of observing $\lambda_n$.
+If one conditions on the outcome $\lambda_n$, the state $\rho_n$ is used to calculate probabilities of any subsequent measurement.
+If one does not condition on any particular outcome of the initial measurement one must consider the distribution over all possible post-measurement states, $\rho_n$, weighted by their respective probabilities $p_n$:

 This is the projection postulate for a \emph{non-selective} measurement \cite{Hellwig:1970st}.

 The preceding account relies on the existence of a discrete spectrum.
 Nevertheless, for an arbitrary self-adjoint operator $O$ the spectral theorem states